 But it will never be.
 Such a life would be perfect and we were never created to be perfect.
 Neither as individuals nor as a species.
 Neither in the heavens nor on Earth.
 If I am to believe these assertions, which I do, Heaven is a contradiction that I cannot reconcile.
 It is, by traditional definition, a place that cannot be improved upon.
 A place of perfection.
 Yet a place that contains imperfect souls?
 Imperfect souls can continue to grow their love deeper.
 They can continue to improve.
 But would that not mean Heaven can be improved upon as well?
 How do you improve upon perfection?

 The goal of the heavens, like Earth, is the progression of love through the betterment of all souls.
 In support of this goal the heavens provide a temporary shelter from the chaos of our Universe.
 A time not just to reflect upon one life lived but to assess our other past lives as well, all of which will come into focus.
 But before each rebirth a merciful judgement from The Greatest Love must be rendered.
 It is never a binary judgement of Heaven or Hell in which to place our soul.
-It is instead a infinitely complex decision of into which unborn child on Earth to place our soul.
+It is instead a infinitely complex decision of into which unborn loving being on Earth to place our soul.
 How such a decision as this is made is beyond our finite minds to calculate but I believe The Greatest Love always makes it possible to grow our love further during our next lifetime.
 It is this elevation of our love which The Greatest Love is trying to foster.
 Over each lifetime They are providing our love an opportunity to grow, but it is upon each of us to seize that opportunity.

 Those who progress their love furthest in a given lifetime are not necessarily reborn to a life of power and privilege just as those who withdraw into a lifetime of hatred may not be reborn to a life of weakness and hardship.
 Love is not nearly as simple as this.
 Sometimes the most frail and afflicted among us will have attained, over a single lifetime, a deep and powerful love for their family, community and World that surrounds them.
 The flourishing of a love such as this, following from such desperate beginnings, can elevate one’s love furthest.
 Whereas others who were born with great wealth and entitlements may be unable to grow their love at all.
 In fact they can regress to live an existence devoid of any meaningful love, without ever understanding life’s true meaning.